tracerip/archive.trace.rip/breaches/Dominos/index.md

 ---
 layout: default
 title: "Dominos Database Leak | Historical Data Breaches Archive"
-description: "In June 2014, Domino's Pizza in France and Belgium was hacked by a group going by the name Rex Mundi and their customer data held to ransom."
+description: "Download Dominos database for free on HDBA.
+In June 2014, Domino's Pizza in France and Belgium was hacked by a group going by the name Rex Mundi and their customer data held to ransom."
 permalink: /breaches/Dominos/
 image: "https://logos.haveibeenpwned.com/Dominos.png"
 favicon: "https://www.google.com/s2/favicons?sz=48&domain=dominos.com"